 Ilana introduced herself by telling us her family background.
-Like most Jewish folks, the cultures can be very different even in the same family: mom and dad’s side found “within the kitchen walls” the best way to communicate and overcome linguistic barriers.
+Like most Jewish folks, the cultures can be very different even in the same family: mom and dad’s side found “within the kitchen walls” was the best way to communicate and overcome linguistic barriers.

 She also shared many interesting food-related anecdotes: my favourite was about a type of date that is called medjool.
-The man who decided to import it in Israel didn’t know the specific name, so asked a Bedouin how this fruit was called and he answered “Medjool”.
+The man who decided to import it to Israel didn’t know the specific name, so asked a Bedouin how this fruit was called and he answered “Medjool”.
 The man thought he finally had found the name of the date.
 However, what the Beduin actually said literally meant “I don’t know”.
-The Medjool dates are still called like this nowadays…
+The Medjool dates are still known like this nowadays…

 Exporting shamuti oranges became the main trade thanks to the excellent quality of the citrus which were grown using farming methods traditionally employed by Arabs until the 19th century; also lemons and mandarins were produced and exported in smaller quantities.

 Once the community in Jaffa grew significantly, the population moved to different areas, such as Neve Tzedek and eventually the Carmel Market, which also coincides with the final destination of our tour.

 The tour started with the tasting of the most remarkable dish of Israel: hummus.
 This chickpea cream is so famous that it’s one of the stereotypes of the country, and it’s widely appreciated by tourists too.
 Hummus is so important that it’s the only food to have its own verb: לנגב (lenagev) to wipe.
 You don’t eat hummus, you wipe hummus!